Donohill

 Donohill or Dunohil is a village and civil parish in County Tipperary, Ireland.
-It is one of nine civil parishes in the barony of Kilnamanagh Lower.
-The village is located on the R497 regional road from Nenagh to Tipperary town, 8 kilometres north of Tipperary.
+The parish is one of nine civil parishes in the historical barony of Kilnamanagh Lower.
+The village is on the R497 regional road from Nenagh to Tipperary town, 7 kilometres north of Tipperary.

 History

 According to the Topographical Dictionary of Ireland published by Samuel Lewis in 1837, the village had a population of 4308, today this has shrunk to almost one seventh of that to 631.
 There are ruins of an old church and houses near the village as well as Ballysheedy Castle which is located nearby.

 Geography

 Donohill is located in west Tipperary.

 The land area of the Donohill civil parish is 12,812 statute acres, or 51.8 square kilometres.
 The village is located in the heart of the Golden Vale, the greatest land for dairy farming.

 Demographics

 The population of the village increased by 1.8% from 620 to 631, from 2002 to 2006.